Ernest P. Worrell: Scrapped films

 In 1990, seven Ernest films were reported to be in development.
 According to a 2011 interview with Coke Sams, one film, Ernest Spaced Out may have gotten as far as a film treatment.
 Sams said about the film, "I believe that was kind of a Lost in Space epic.
 It seems like there were astronauts and maybe a space capsule."

-Soon after the release of Ernest Goes to Camp, several more films were being contemplated, including Ernest the Bellhop and Ernest in Paradise.
+Soon after the release of Ernest Goes to Camp, several more films were being contemplated, including Ernest the Bellhop, Ernest and the Water Baby and Ernest in Paradise.

 Sams said a script had been written for Ernest and the Voodoo Curse: "We went back to the Abbott & Costello Meet Frankenstein kind of thing.
 It had a really bad guy and happened on an island like Hawaii. ...
 So we had Voodoo and a high priest.
 It was like the idiot version of Raiders of the Lost Ark.
 We had lines of zombies, Voodoo potions, and Ernest pretending to be a zombie.
 Ernest and the Voodoo Curse actually was pretty funny.
 There was a woman in it, who had one blue eye and one brown eye.
 She was supposed to be the woman of Ernest's dreams.
 Of course, she would have nothing to do with him."

-Varney had been in consideration for a role in the 1999 film Pirates of the Plain.
+A second Dr. Otto film, Song of the Tarantula Women, was developed, but Disney vetoed the project.

+The 1999 film Pirates of the Plain was originally written for Varney, but specifically avoided him being cast as Ernest; ultimately, Tim Curry filled the role Varney was slated to play.